-Kings Lake Trail is a 12.3 mile moderately trafficked out and back trail located near Nederland, CO that features a lake.
+Kings Lake Trail is a 12.3 mile moderately trafficked out and back trail located near Nederland, Colorado that features a lake.
 The trail is rated as moderate and primarily used for hiking.

 From the intersection of 4th of July Rd and Hessie Rd to the High Lonesome Trail Junction above the lake is about 12 miles and definitely worth it.
 The trail has scenic water crossings and a lot of shade for the first four miles.
 Once you emerge above tree line expect wildflowers and marmots.
 I hit Hessie Trailhead at 6:30 and made the lake by 9:00.
 Even on Labor Day Weekend the lake was deserted.
 Climb another quarter of a mile to the High Lonesome Trail Junction (you can see the signs from the lake) for a great view of the lake, the Continental Divide and Winter Park.
 On the way back down I met a few dozen people climbing to Lost Lake, and as discussed, all parking between Hessie and Eldora was taken.

 Great hike!
 It's pretty difficult as it's uphill almost the whole way and coming down is tough on the knees.
 We were beat by the time we made it back to the trail head.

 If you are hiking on the weekend - take the shuttle.
 Parking is crazy up there.
 Dogs are allowed on the shuttle too.

 There was a little snow on the trail as you get closer to the lake.
 We also ran into a pretty big stream that was difficult to cross - but we were able to get across.
 We had our dog and that was the trickiest part.
 The lake was windy and cold but was still a nice spot to stop for a picnic.